-This example shows how to use the Linear Analysis Tool to linearize a model at the operating point specified in the model.
-The model operating point consists of the model initial state values and input signals.
+This example shows how to linearize a Simulink® model at the operating point specified in the model using the Linear Analysis Tool.

 The Water-Tank System block represents the plant in this control system and includes all of the system nonlinearities.